Snow and Ice Control

 Curb and Terrace Damage – Plowing Operations

 Every winter, the Department unavoidably causes some damage to curbs and terrace areas through our snow plowing efforts.
 Each spring, the department repairs terrace damage caused by City plows with top soil and seed.
 If you have damage to report from a snowplow, please call our office to report the damage (920) 322-3540.
-The claim will be investigated and if the snow plow was at fault, the damage will be logged and repaired in spring weather permitting.
+The claim will be investigated and logged for repair.
+Terrace repairs are completed in late spring for best results.